bombasticSlacks/Aspirant/Game/Academic.md

 #### Multitasker
 Once per downtime, you can opt to take a second combat action after your first or expedite / multitask two narrative actions.

-#### Vitruvian
-#TODOcopy
-Your body is perfect and loses all scarring.
-You become immune to poison, and mutations you have don’t have any obvious signs.
-Going above your Max Toxicity temporarily doesn’t cause injury (though you still can’t take more modifications than that).